 The Reflection Seat, which was donated by Jock McWhinney (10th Intake Blacksmith), allows visitors to rest and reflect on the values that the Army Apprentice Scheme gave to the Army and to each person who passed that way.

-See the order forms and further information on the Australian Army Apprentices Association Website
+See the order forms and further information on the Association Forms page.

 Design and Construction

 Based on the design and working drawings by Frank Poole (10th Intake Architectural Draughtsman), it was originally envisaged that the Memorial would be constructed partially by Apprentices, but this was abandoned for a number of reasons and quotes were called for its construction.
 Premier Construction was invited to build the Memorial using contributed material from Greg Bayliss (21st Intake Vehicle Mechanic – the bricks) and Pronto Mixed Concrete.
 The gates were built and donated by ASEME tradespersons, the Apprentice badge sculpture by Ray Bertazzo, Bertazzo Engineering (34th Intake Fitter & Turner) and the flagpole by SME trade trainees.